LiamANeeson/Login_Full_Stack_PSQL/README.md

  Enter own postgres details for running locally
  You will need to create a database and database table Create psql user postgres

- #What I did to run locally running:
+ # What I did to run locally running:
- 1. Creat userpostgres
+ 1. Creat user postgres
  ```
  psql -U postgres
  ```